timmak/arc-docs/en/aws/index.md

 > provision and deploy cloud architecture as text

-Event driven programming with cloud functions.
+Event driven programming with cloud functions is tricky to setup and maintain. `architect` offers a simplistic plaintext manifest and `npm` script based workflows for creating, deploying, working offline and more.

 Currently supporting Amazon Web Services: